nLab

 Idea

-In the context of homotopy theory geometric realization plays a notable role in the homotopy hypothesis, where it is part of the Quillen equivalence between the model structure on topological spaces and the standard model structure on simplicial sets.
+In the context of homotopy theory geometric realization plays a notable role in the homotopy hypothesis, where it is part of the Quillen equivalence between the classical model structure on topological spaces and the classical model structure on simplicial sets.

 The construction generalizes naturally to a map from simplicial topological spaces to plain topological spaces.
 For more on that see geometric realization of simplicial spaces.